 Council Member Appointments

 Under Executive Order B 2012-001, Governor Hickenlooper extended the RAQC and expanded its Board to include a representative from the Regional Transportation District.
-Appointments made under Executive Order A 2012 018, remain the same.
+Appointments made under Executive Order as needed to fill open positions.

-John Putnam has been appointed chairman of the Council by the Governor.
+John Putnam has been appointed Chair of the Council by the Governor.

 To view Board Member biographies, click on their name from the drop-down menu above.